Raatid-Dilly/NHTSA-Fatality-Data/README.md

   - Google Data Studio

 # Work
 **Local Development** - Before beginning the cloud process, the first step I took was local analysis of the data.
-To begin locally run the [```download_data.sh```](https://github.com/Raatid-Dilly/NHTSA-Fatality-Data/blob/main/local/download_data.sh) script which will download all the ```['Accident.csv', Person.csv, Vehicle.csv]``` files from the NHTSA site.
+To begin local development run the [```download_data.sh```](https://github.com/Raatid-Dilly/NHTSA-Fatality-Data/blob/main/local/download_data.sh) script which will download all the ```['Accident.csv', Person.csv, Vehicle.csv]``` files from the NHTSA site.
 Next use the [```local_spark.py```](https://github.com/Raatid-Dilly/NHTSA-Fatality-Data/blob/main/local/local_spark.py) script to format the columns in each .csv file and save the .csv to .parquet.
 After this is complete the parquet files could then be read and transformed with PySpark.

 ```
 df = spark.read.option('header', 'true').parquet('./local/accident.parquet')